Helpful Hints for Finding a Personal Attendant

 - Your Access Coordinator will be available to answer questions you may have in completing the form.

 - Please be as concise as possible as you complete your advertisement form.
 This advertisement should be in the form of a classified ad.
-Upon completion, please mail or hand-deliver your advertisement form to the address listed on this brochure, so that it can be posted on the Jobs for Aggies website.
+Upon completion, please provide your advertisement form to your Access Coordinator, so that it can be posted on the Jobs for Aggies website.
+Students/Families may also choose to create their own employer listing on the Jobs For Aggies website and post the position listing themselves.

 Common Questions and Answers Concerning Hiring an Attendant